joshbeard/dynadot-price-checker/README.md

 # Dynadot Domain Price Checker

-This simple tool checks domain prices on Dynadot and can send notifications via Pushover or email.
+This simple tool checks domain prices on Dynadot and can send notifications via Pushover.

 ## Setup and Usage (Local Node.js - Recommended)